rateldajer/markcrowley/_courses/ECE457C_S24_outline.md

 These will generally be posted into LEARN so that everyone can get a notification of announcements and updates.
 Be sure to enable notifications for course announcements.

 <hr/>
+## 2024-05-07

+**Lecture 2 on May 7, 2024 cancelled - Assigned Reading**

+Nice meeting everyone yesterday, I'm sure it's going to be a fun term.
+Some information for you all.

+- There is no lecture today Tuesday May 7, 2024 - instead you should look at the following materials and reading on LEARN
+  - [Multi-Armed Bandits (Slides)](https://learn.uwaterloo.ca/d2l/le/content/1034770/viewContent/5487117/View) - I started going through these slides, you can read through the rest.
+There are slides form last year with my annotations and additional resources on this topic to fill in the ideas.
+  - If your probability concepts are a bit rusty then look through the materials in the "Review of Probability Theory" section.
+We don't need anything too advanced, if everything in [ece457cprobreview](https://learn.uwaterloo.ca/d2l/le/content/1034770/viewContent/5487119/View) makes sens to you then you're fine.
+If not, then take a look and start a discussion on piazza as needed.
+- My original idea that we sometimes had Wednesday lectures was incorrect, so I'll see you all again Monday.
+- I'll create office hours for later this week.
+- The dates for Assignment 1 on the outline were incorrect, they are being  updated.

 # 2024-04-26

 ## Welcome Everyone!
 Let's Talk AI!